 Assuming a bank holds capital well in excess of the amount required to support its risk assets, an argument can be made for any strategy that contributes positive ROE.
 However, if the only way an institution can deploy equity is through businesses that produce minimal returns, then it should find new ways to invest the equity or return it to shareholders, allowing them to do something constructive with it.
 Generating a risk-adjusted return that is less than the cost of the capital destroys shareholder value.
 If the environment is such that more capital is going to be required to support risk assets, it cannot be easily justified to use marginal cost justification, because less under-utilized capital is available to deploy in this manner.

 Calculating profitability and performance of a branch can be done using an analysis of revenue and expenses, including in the revenue calculations transfer credits for excess balances and an adjustment in the balances of the branch for inter-branch activity.
-In the hypothetical example of of a $10.2 million-asset branch evaluated for continued viability, we look at data for one quarter (see chart, Time to Cut).
+In the hypothetical example of of a $10.2 million-asset branch evaluated for continued viability, we look at data for one quarter.
 While variances from office to office could be expected, it is reasonable to assume that this is representative of the average $10 million branch (traditional, stand-alone, “brick and mortar”) of any bank.
 Some changes could be made to reduce the operating costs of this branch, such as reducing hours or days of operation.
 However, $200,000 worth of annual savings to get the branch to breakeven are clearly not available.
 This demonstrates the type of branch profitability analysis that is needed in today’s environment.

 Fear of Losing Valuable Customers.
 Detailed studies have concluded that the customers of small branches are overwhelmingly merchants and low-balance transaction accountholders.
 While merchants can be highly profitable, small-balance accounts have not been profitable as a whole.
 That segment has proven to be largely composed of money-losing customers, with the overall profitability of the segment supported by less than 5% of the customers generating income with high overdraft fees.
 With the recent Reg.
 E and the OCC/FDIC overdraft rule changes, this approach to justifying small accounts represents an endangered business model.